hwalls1/fine-tune-modal-detoxify-sumarry/README.md

 - The code contains example dataset names, model names, and hyperparameters.
 You may need to adjust these values according to your specific use case and requirements.
 - The provided code is meant for educational purposes and may require further adaptation for production-level deployment.
 - This code was used in conjunction with AWS SageMaker for deployment.

-## Running on AWS SageMaker

-This code was specifically configured to run on AWS SageMaker.
-Below are the steps to get the model up and running in this environment.

-### Prerequisites

-- An AWS account
-- The AWS CLI installed and configured
-- SageMaker Python SDK

-### Steps

-1. **Open SageMaker:** Navigate to the AWS SageMaker console and create a new Jupyter Notebook instance.

-2. **Clone Repository:** Once the instance is ready, open Jupyter Notebook and clone this repository into the instance.

-3. **Install Dependencies:** Open a terminal within Jupyter Notebook or SageMaker Studio and navigate to the repository directory.
-Run the following command to install the necessary dependencies.
-    ```bash
-    %pip install -r requirements.txt
-    ```

-4. **Set Environment Variables:** If necessary, set environment variables within SageMaker for any sensitive data or configurations.

-5. **Execute Notebook:** Navigate back to the Jupyter Notebook interface, open the notebook containing the code, and execute all cells.

-6. **Training:** You can either train the model using SageMaker's built-in distributed training feature or run the training code in a notebook cell.

-7. **Deployment:** Once the model is trained, you can deploy it using SageMaker's real-time endpoint functionality or batch transform feature.

-8. **Monitoring:** AWS SageMaker provides various tools for monitoring the model's performance and usage, such as SageMaker Model Monitor and CloudWatch.

-### Important Notes

-- Make sure to stop the SageMaker instance when not in use to avoid incurring extra charges.
-- Ensure that the instance type selected meets the resource requirements for the training and inference tasks.